botwiki/botwiki.org/content/tutorials/importing-github-glitch/index.md

 ```

+This part may differ slightly across various codebases, but the bottom line is that you have to save your API keys into the `.env` file (the actual API keys will be hidden when another user looks at your source code).

-Now, update the `package.json` file to look like this:
+Next, update the `package.json` file to look like this:

 ```